 - 4. The full text of the JWA is at Appendix 11.
 From our perspective, the key elements are as follows: - Even though neither the UK nor Welsh Governments are formally party to the agreement, Recital E contains a very clear public commitment (from both effectively) to deal with the key financial issues of a 50% retention of non-domestic rates generated by City Deal projects and access to revenue funding.
 On this latter point and in addition to the relevant clauses in the JWA the Welsh Government has issued guidance (at Appendix 2 together with supporting correspondence) permitting local authorities to use capital receipts received during each financial year from 1 April 2016 to 31 March 2022 to fund revenue costs for defined qualifying expenditure (i.e. City Deal projects).
 This is key in terms of delivering the CENGS project see below as discussed in previous reports; - Section 12 deals with the process for funding projects regionally including the interaction with the Economic Strategy Board see also Schedule 6 in that regard.
 The terms of reference/membership arrangements for the Joint Committee and the Programme Board (Chief Executives) are to be found at Schedules 1 and 2 respectively; - Sections 13 and 14 cover borrowing and other sources of funding respectively.
 These provisions should also be read against Schedule 5 which reserves certain matters to individual Councils.
 The key point is that paragraphs 2 and 3 of this Schedule reserve decisions on funding projects in their administrative area to the Council concerned.
-This is a key safeguard and our approach will be to submit all business cases for Member approval; - Section 19 deals with the administration costs of the City Deal and Section 20 the Audit and Scrutiny dimensions (NB this Council is the designated lead on Scrutiny; but these arrangements will be the subject of a separate report to full Council which will also cover the formal appointment of Members to the Joint Committee); and
+This is a key safeguard and our approach will be to submit all business cases for Member approval; - Section 19 deals with the administration costs of the City Deal and Section 20 the Audit and Scrutiny dimensions (NB this Council is the designated lead on Scrutiny; but these arrangements are the subject of a separate report to Council); and